-Lightning Components gave Salesforce Admins and Developers the tools they needed to enhance the user experience on a variety of devices; however, Lightning Components aren’t perfect, and come with their own limitations – the answer to some of these drawbacks is Lightning Web Components.
+Lightning Components give Salesforce Admins and Developers the tools they needed to enhance the user experience on a variety of devices; however, Lightning Components aren’t perfect, and come with their own limitations – the answer to some of these drawbacks is Lightning Web Components.

-Lightning Components continue to play a prominent role in the Salesforce ecosystem; however, Lightning Web Components are further advanced because they align closely with modern web standards, which makes for a more efficient building process.
+Lightning Components continue to play a prominent role in the Salesforce ecosystem; however, Lightning Web Components are more advanced because they align closely with modern web standards, which makes for a more efficient building process.
 This guide covers everything you need to know about Lightning Components and Lightning Web Components, including the benefits of each for three personas (Developers, Admins, Users), and most importantly, why the differences between the two.

 What Are Lightning Components?